POLS 1140

 • Multiple sources of information (personal experience, vicarious experience, media coverage)

-• Official stories vs counter narratives
+• Official stories vs counter narratives (Overt curriculum” vs hidden curriculum; Official law vs lived law)

 What are the results

-• What government (as represented by the Police) is supposed to do
+• What the state claims to do

-• What government actually does
+• What the state actually does

 Attendance Survey